Kegerators or Glycol Beer Systems – Which is Better?

 NEARLY ANY 24″ BACK BAR COOLER CAN BE CONVERTED

 An example of the custom kegerator we specified is shown in the photo above, right.
-This is a Glastender C1FB84-R, which is an 84” x 24” back bar cooler.
+This is an 84” x 24” back bar cooler.
 This cooler was the building block for the kegerators I designed as part of the subject hotel bar design.
 Any 24” deep back bar cooler can be used to build a craft beer kegerator; however, only a few manufacturers offer these, such as:

 • Beverage Air